zinoadidi/LibraryManagementSystem/readme.md

 - App.js: here i have implemented the logic to view the books using the library.
 I have also decided that user object should be present to use the App class as there are no use cases without a user.

 #### Story 2: User can borrow book from the library
-Since the story doesnt cares about the user mainly and doesnt require tracking the books from the library perspective, I have not added a way to track the books from library end.
+Since the story cares more about the user than the library and doesnt require tracking the books from the library perspective, I have not added a way to track the books from library end.
 The book is handed to the user and simply forgotten by the library.
 <br/>
 Ways to make the data of the borrowed book available to the library after the user takes it out includes: